DeRobyJ/IdleBank-Factbook/Ore_Miner_guide.md

 140 / 50 = 2.8

 So with 3 hits you might or might not finish the layer, but that is irrelevant.
 The correct strategy to get the ores is to give 2 hammer hits and finish up the layer with the pick.
-Each hammer hit deals roughly the same as two pickaxe hits, so we are expecting 2 hammer hits and 2 or 3 pickaxe hits
+Each hammer hit deals roughly the same as two pickaxe hits, so we are expecting 2 hammer hits and 2 or 3 pickaxe hits.
 ```

 So we actually really need __2__ hits.
 This number, 2, will not change quickly.
 Each new layer will have 10 more HP (sometimes more, but generally 10).
 With a yield of 45-50 HP per hit, the number of hits needed will only increase after 5 layers.
 Which is plenty to upgrade.